Find Affordable College Courses

 $6,350 Average Tuition & Fees

-Walla Walla Community College ranked #8 on this year’s Best Value Clinical/Medical Laboratory Science Schools in the Far Western US Region list.
-Walla Walla Community College is a small public school located in the small city of Walla Walla.
+Walla Walla Community College landed the #8 spot in the 2023 rankings for the best value clinical/medical laboratory science programs.
+Walla Walla Community College is a small public school located in the city of Walla Walla.

 $7,013 Average Tuition & Fees

-Shoreline Community College ranked #9 on this year’s Best Value Clinical/Medical Laboratory Science Schools in the Far Western US Region list.
-Located in the suburb of Shoreline, Shoreline Community College is a public school with a small student population.
+Shoreline Community College did quite well in this year’s ranking of the best value schools for clinical/medical laboratory science students.
+It came in at #9 on the list.
+Located in the large suburb of Shoreline, Shoreline Community College is a public school with a small student population.

-Read full report on Clinical/Medical Laboratory Science at Shoreline Community College
+Full Clinical/Medical Laboratory Science at Shoreline Community College Report

 $6,131 Average Tuition & Fees

-Renton Technical College did quite well in this year’s ranking of the best value schools for clinical/medical laboratory science students.
-It came in at #10 on the list.
-Renton Technical College is a small public school located in the midsize city of Renton.
+Renton Technical College landed the #10 spot in the 2023 rankings for the best value clinical/medical laboratory science programs.
+Renton Technical College is a small public school located in the city of Renton.

-The average tuition and fees for an out-of-state undergraduate student at Renton Technical College are $6,131 a year.
+Out-of-state tuition fees for undergraduate students at Renton Technical College are $6,131 per year.

 Best Clinical/Medical Laboratory Science Colleges by State

-Explore the best clinical/medical laboratory science schools for a specific state in the Far Western US region.
+Explore the best clinical/medical laboratory science colleges for a specific state in the Far Western US region.

 State Degrees Awarded